LavrenchukV/LavrenchukV/README.md

 🎓 Graduate of the Department of Economic Cybernetics, Taras Shevchenko National University of Kyiv

-📊 Experienced in data analysis, econometrics, teaching, and entrepreneurship
+📊 Experienced in data analysis, university-level teaching and entrepreneurship

 🚀 Passionate about connecting economic reasoning with modern data-driven methods